sayedsinan/WeaNews/README.md

-> 📹 *A complete walkthrough of the app (login flow, validations, home screen, etc.) will be added here.*
+> 📹 *A complete walkthrough of the app (login flow, validations, home screen, etc.)

-> 👉 *Upload to YouTube or attach as a `.mp4` file in the repo*.